Get your mooncakes for the Mid Autumn Festival from these 17 places in KL & Selangor

 With a dedicated Cake Shop of its own, Mandarin Oriental Kuala Lumpur’s mooncakes have always been a household favourite among those who celebrate the Mid Autumn Festival.
 This is especially true for those who consider themselves to have a more intrepid palette, what with the hotel’s whimsical and eclectic offerings that change from year to year.

 This time around, flavours such as Dulcey Chocolate with Raspberry & Peanuts, Snowskin Matcha Cream Cheese, Oreo Cookie & Lotus Paste, as well as Mango-Vanilla Chocolate, are expected to set tongues waggling alongside traditional staples.
-They can be purchased in a set of four pieces for MYR 160.
+They can be purchased in a set of four pieces for MYR 160 (INR 2,896.00).

 11. Shangri La Kuala Lumpur